 Fortran processors are required to support two kinds of type real and are required to support a complex kind for every real kind supported.
 Fortran processors are required to support at least one integer kind with a range of 1018 or greater and most processors support at least one integer kind with a smaller range.

-Automatic conversion among these types is allowed, with the associated vulnerabilities documented in ISO/IEC 24772-1 clause 6.6.
+Automatic conversion among numeric types is allowed, with the associated vulnerabilities documented in ISO/IEC 24772-1 clause 6.6.

 Fortran does not provide intrinsic assignment between unrelated types for conforming programs.
 The programmer can create explicit conversion routines between unrelated types.